gurgeous/simhilarity/README.md

 ### Simhilarity::Bulk

-To use simhilarity from code, create a `Bulk` and call `matches(needle, haystack)`.
+To use simhilarity from code, create a `Bulk` and call `matches(needles, haystack)`.
 It'll return an array of tuples, `[score, needle, haystack]`.
-By default, simhilarity assumes that needle and haystack are arrays of strings.
+By default, simhilarity assumes that needles and haystack are arrays of strings.
 To use something else, set `reader` to a proc that converts your opaque objects into strings.
 See **Options**, below.

 ### Simhilarity::Single

 Sometimes it's useful to just calculate the score between two strings.
 For example, if you just want a title similarity measurement as part of some larger analysis between two books.
 Create a `Single` and call `score(a, b)` to measure similarity between those two items.
-By default, simhilarity assumes that needle and haystack are arrays of strings.
+By default, simhilarity assumes that needle and haystack are strings.
 To use something else, set `reader` to a proc that converts your opaque objects into strings.
 See **Options**, below.

 Important note: For best results with `Single`, set the corpus so that simhilarity can calculate ngram frequencies.
 This can dramatically improve accuracy. `Bulk` will do this automatically because it has access to the corpus, but `Single` doesn't.
 Call `corpus=` manually when using `Single`.